The Manin constant and the modular degree: Rational singularities of

 \bprop For an excellent discrete valuation ring $R$ with fraction field $K$ and residue field $k$, a normal, proper, flat relative curve $X$ over $R$ such that $X_{\ov{K}}$ is irreducible and $X^\sm \cap X_{k} \neq \emptyset$, the Jacobian $J \ce \Pic^0_{X_K/K}$, and its N\'{e}ron model $\cJ$ over $R$, the map $\Pic^0_{X/R} \ra \cJ^0$ is an isomorphism if and only if the~inclusion \be H^0(\cJ, \Omega^1) \hra H^0(X, \Omega) \qxq{is an equality inside} H^0(J, \Omega^1) \cong H^0(X_K, \Omega^1), \ee which happens if and only if $X$ has rational singularities\uscolon more generally, letting $\pi \colon Z \surjects X$ be a proper, birational morphism with $Z$ regular, $H^0(X, \Omega)/H^0(\cJ, \Omega^1) \simeq H^0(X, R^1\pi_*(\sO_Z))$. \eprop

-\bpf We have $R \isomto H^0(X, \sO_X)$ because this finite morphism of normal domains (see \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/0358}{0358}}) is, by checking over $\ov{K}$, an isomorphism.
-Thus, since $X^\sm \cap X_k \neq \emptyset$, by \cite{Ray70c}*{8.2.1}, the map $X \ra \Spec R $ is cohomologically flat and $\Pic^0_{X/R}$ is a separated, smooth $R$-group scheme (see also \cite{BLR90}*{8.4/2}).
+\bpf We have $R \isomto H^0(X, \sO_X)$ because this finite morphism of normal domains (see \cite{SP}*{Lemma~\href{https://stacks.math.columbia.edu/tag/0358}{0358}}) is, by checking over $\ov{K}$, an isomorphism.
+Thus, since $X^\sm \cap X_k \neq \emptyset$, by \cite{Ray70c}*{Th\'{e}or\`{e}me 8.2.1}, the map $X \ra \Spec R $ is cohomologically flat and $\Pic^0_{X/R}$ is a separated, smooth $R$-group scheme (see also \cite{BLR90}*{Section 8.4, Proposition 2}).
 In particular, the N\'{e}ron property supplies the map $\Pic^0_{X/R} \ra \cJ$.
-Moreover, the deformation-theoretic \cite{BLR90}*{8.4/1} gives the identification $H^1(X, \sO_{X}) \cong \Lie(\Pic^0_{X/R})$ of finite free $R$-modules.
-Consequently, by the Grothendieck--Serre duality (see \cite{Con00}*{Thm.~5.1.2}),
+Moreover, the deformation-theoretic \cite{BLR90}*{Section 8.4, Theorem~1} gives the identification $H^1(X, \sO_{X}) \cong \Lie(\Pic^0_{X/R})$ of finite free $R$-modules.
+Consequently, by the Grothendieck--Serre duality (see \cite{Con00}*{Theorem 5.1.2}),

-Thus, there is the claimed inclusion $H^0(\cJ, \Omega^1) \hra H^0(X, \Omega)$, which, since all the global differentials on $\cJ$ are translation invariant (see \cite{BLR90}*{4.2/1--2}), is an equality if $\Pic^0_{X/R} \cong \cJ^0$.
-Conversely, if the inclusion is an equality, then the separated morphism $\Pic^0_{X/R} \ra \cJ^0$ is an isomorphism on Lie algebras, that is, it is \'{e}tale (see \cite{EGAIV4}*{17.11.2}), and hence, by checking the triviality of its kernel over $K$ (see \cite{EGAIV4}*{18.5.11 c)}), even an isomorphism.
+Thus, there is the claimed inclusion $H^0(\cJ, \Omega^1) \hra H^0(X, \Omega)$, which, since all the global differentials on $\cJ$ are translation invariant (see \cite{BLR90}*{Section 4.2, Propositions 1 and 2}), is an equality if $\Pic^0_{X/R} \cong \cJ^0$.
+Conversely, if the inclusion is an equality, then the separated morphism $\Pic^0_{X/R} \ra \cJ^0$ is an isomorphism on Lie algebras, that is, it is \'{e}tale (see \cite{EGAIV4}*{Corollaire 17.11.2}), and hence, by checking the triviality of its kernel over $K$ (see \cite{EGAIV4}*{Th\'{e}or\`{e}me 18.5.11 c)}), even an isomorphism.